Medium/daemonsauce/README.md

 file `/var/log/messages` on many Linux distros and in the file `/var/log/system.log` on OS X.)

+Daemon Sauce also arranges to rotate the `error.log` file once a day (at around midnight UTC), renaming the file based on the date that it covered, and recreating / reopening the "plain" `error.log` to cover the upcoming day.

-The idea behind this is *not* that `error.log` or the syslog are great places to log to, but rather they are *acceptable* places to log to as a fallback, when it is too early in a daemon's life to have anything more durable or structured to use.
+The idea behind all this is *not* that `error.log` or the syslog are great places to log to, but rather they are *acceptable* places to log to as a fallback, when it is too early in a daemon's life to have anything more durable or structured to use.
 It is also the case that Node (in 0.6.*, as of this writing) will always write "uncaught exception" messages to the underlying stderr stream, as the process is dying.
 At least `error.log` is a place where these messages can be found, when doing forensics.

 Lockfile Details